Helder Leal

 Prototype Route A

-We made sure to ask the right questions and gather accurate information from our patients, including high-quality photos whenever required.
-Our aim was to make the process as smooth as possible, so that our GPs wouldn't have to request any additional information once the eConsult was submitted.
+We asked the right questions to get accurate patient information, including high-quality photos whenever required.
+We aimed to make the process as simple as possible so that our GPs wouldn’t have to request additional information once the eConsult was submitted.

 Prototype Route B